openbmc/docs/designs/mctp/mctp-kernel.md

 A network defines a unique address space for MCTP endpoints by endpoint-ID (described by DSP0236, section 3.2.31).
-A network has a user-visible identifier to allow refernces from userspace.
+A network has a user-visible identifier to allow references from userspace.
 Route definitions are specific to one network.

 Interfaces are associated with one network.
 A network may be associated with one